keshav1sharma/OpenArbor/README.md

 To install and run OpenArbor, you need to have Node.js and MongoDB installed on your machine.
 Then, follow these steps:

 1. Clone this repository: `git clone https://github.com/keshav1sharma/OpenArbor.git`
-2. Navigate to the project directory: `cd OpenArbor/OpenArbor_backend` and `cd cd OpenArbor/OpenArbor_frontend` for backend and frontend respectively.
+2. Navigate to the project directory: `cd OpenArbor/OpenArbor_backend` and `cd OpenArbor/OpenArbor_frontend` for backend and frontend respectively.
 3. Install the dependencies: `npm install`
 4. Start the server: `node index.js` on `PORT 5000`
 5. Start the client: `npm start`